 - C.16 The CDR system requires an accredited person to obtain different categories of consents from a consumer depending on what data-handling activity they propose to undertake. - C.17 Consent means a collection consent, a use consent or a disclosure consent (including a consent that has been amended by a consumer under the CDR Rules).
 The categories of consents that may be given by a consumer to an accredited person in the CDR system are as follows: - Collection consent: a consent for an accredited person to collect particular CDR data from a data holder or accredited data recipient of that CDR data. - Use consent a consent for an accredited data recipient of particular CDR data, or a CDR representative that holds the CDR data as service data, to use that CDR data in a particular way, for example to provide goods or services requested by the consumer.
-Types of use consents include a direct marketing consent for an accredited data recipient to use CDR data for the purposes of direct marketing, and a de-identification consent (as outlined below). - AP disclosure consent: a consent for an accredited data recipient of particular CDR data to disclose that CDR data to another accredited person in response to a consumer data request.
+Types of use consents include a direct marketing consent for an accredited data recipient to use CDR data for the purposes of direct marketing, and a de-identification consent (as outlined below). - AP disclosure consent: a consent for an accredited data recipient of particular CDR data to disclose that CDR data to another accredited person in response to a consumer data request. - Direct marketing consent: a consent for an accredited data recipient of particular CDR data to use or disclose that CDR data for the purposes of direct marketing.

-&lt;sup>15 Note: Each category of consent (except a 'collection consent') refers to an 'accredited data recipient of particular CDR data', rather than an 'accredited person'.
+&lt;sup>14 Note: Each category of consent (except a 'collection consent') refers to an 'accredited data recipient of particular CDR data', rather than an 'accredited person'.
 This is because, while the entity will be an 'accredited person' when seeking this category of consents, the entity would become an 'accredited data recipient of particular CDR data' in relation to that consumer upon collecting the relevant CDR data.
 See Chapter B (Key concepts) which outlines some key words and phrases that are used in the privacy safeguards and CDR Rules, including in relation to consent.

-&lt;sup>16 CDR Rules, paragraphs 1.10A(1)(a) and 1.10A(2)(a).
+&lt;sup>15 CDR Rules, paragraphs 1.10A(1)(a) and 1.10A(2)(a).
 If, in response to a collection consent, an accredited person proposes to make an SR data request to a data holder, the request must be made to the primary data holder and not the secondary data holder: CDR Rules, subrules 1.23(1)-(2).
 If the CDR consumer authorises the primary data holder to disclose the requested data, the primary data holder will then request any SR data it needs to the respond to the request from the secondary data holder: CDR Rules, subrule 1.23(4).
 Under current arrangements, this is only relevant to the energy sector as the only sector with SR data and a secondary data holder (AEMO).
 For more information on SR data, see Chapter B (Key Concepts).

-&lt;sup>17 CDR Rules, paragraphs 1.10A(1)(b) and 1.10A(2)(b) and 4.3A(2)(b).
+&lt;sup>16 CDR Rules, paragraphs 1.10A(1)(b), 1.10A(2)(b) and 4.3A(2)(b).

-&lt;sup>18 CDR Rules, rule 1.7 defines a consent as 'a collection consent, a use consent or a disclosure consent; or such a consent as amended in accordance with these rules'.
+&lt;sup>17 CDR Rules, rule 1.7 defines a consent as 'a collection consent, a use consent or a disclosure consent; or such a consent as amended in accordance with these rules'.

-&lt;sup>19 CDR Rules, paragraphs 1.10A(1)(c)(i) and 1.10A(2)(e).
+&lt;sup>18 CDR Rules, paragraphs 1.10A(1)(c)(i) and 1.10A(2)(e).

 Currently the CDR system only requires a consumer's consent for disclosures to accredited persons.
-Consent is not required for disclosures to outsourced service providersOSPs, however before doing so an accredited person must comply with other requirements in the CDR Rules.
+Consent is not required for disclosures to OSPs, however before doing so an accredited person must comply with other requirements in the CDR Rules.
 See Chapter 6 (Privacy Safeguard 6), Chapter 7 (Privacy Safeguard 7) and 'outsourced service provider' in Chapter B (Key Concepts).